 During this complex time of healthcare changes Summit Healthcare has exceptional guidance from the Governing Board of Directors.
 Summit Healthcare’s Governing Board reflects our commitment to excellence with the vision and leadership to carry out our mission, “Trusted to deliver exceptional, compassionate care, close to home.”

 The members of the Governing Board have a variety of professional expertise, medical backgrounds, and community service.

-Paul Watson joined the Governing Board in 2002 and became chair in January of 2019.
-He served previously as Vice Chairman and as Chair of the Finance Committee.
-Currently he is the Assistant County Manager / Economic Development Director for Navajo County as well as the Executive Director for REAL Az Development Council representing Apache and Navajo Counties.
-Prior to this position Paul has served as the Town Manager for the Towns of Snowflake and Pinetop-Lakeside.
+Paul Watson joined the Governing Board in 2002, and became chair in January of 2019.
+He served previously as the Vice Chair and as Chair of the Finance Committee.
+He recently retired from a career in public service including, Assistant County Manager/Economic Development Director for Navajo County and as Manager for the Towns of Snowflake and Pinetop-Lakeside.
 He received his A.A. degree from Mesa Community College and his B.S. in Accounting from Brigham Young University.

-He has and continues to serve on numerous boards and committees representing economic development and tourism in the White Mountain region, northern Arizona and the State of Arizona.
-Mr. Watson and his wife Lisa have lived in the area for over 30 years and raised their four children here.
+He has served on numerous boards, committees and councils, in the area and the state.
+Mr. Watson and his wife Lisa have lived in the area for over 40 years and raised their four children here.
 He has a passion for the area and would love to see the economy flourish to allow his and other families be able to return to live and work in the beautiful White Mountains of Arizona.
 He recognizes that outstanding healthcare is a key component to a strong and healthy economy and enjoys serving on the Governing Board.